Photo above: The Branch Davidians’ “Mount Carmel Center,”

 Astrology – The belief that the orientation of the planets at the time of one’s birth, and the location of that birth predicts the individual’s future and personality.
 Belief in astrology is common amongst New Agers, but definitely not limited to them.

-Holistic Health – This is a collection of healing techniques which have diverged from the traditional medical model.
+Holistic Health or Alternative Medicine – This is a collection of healing techniques which have diverged from the traditional medical model.
 It attempts to cure disorders in mind, body and spirit and to promote wholeness and balance in the individual.
 Examples are acupuncture, crystal healing, homeopathy, iridology, massage, various meditation methods, polarity therapy, psychic healing, therapeutic touch, reflexology, etc.

 Human Potential Movement – (a.k.a.
 Emotional Growth Movement) This is a collection of therapeutic methods involving both individualized and group working, using both mental and physical techniques.
 The goal is to help individuals to advance spiritually.
 Examples are Esalen Growth Center programs, EST Seminars, Gestalt Therapy, Primal Scream Therapy, Transactional Analysis, Transcendental Meditation, and Yoga.